middlebury/wordpress-audit/README.md

     php bin/console doctrine:schema:update --force

+8. If you are in a 'production' environment, warm up the ORM proxies.

+    php bin/console cache:warmup --env=prod --no-debug

-8. If you have not placed this in a web server directory, go to the application directory in your terminal and start Symfony's local web server.
+9. If you have not placed this in a web server directory, go to the application directory in your terminal and start Symfony's local web server.

     php bin/console server:run

-9. Browse to the `/refresh` route to fetch an initial import of data.
+10. Browse to the `/refresh` route to fetch an initial import of data.

-10. Browse to `/` to view the options.
+11. Browse to `/` to view the options.

 Copyright and License
 =====================